 - The Wagon Wheel Bar is an iconic Great Plains bar and restaurant serving local favorites, including their beloved hamburgers.
-The outside looks like an old west town building, and the inside is decorated with area items and knick-knacks, but the food is famous.
+The outside looks like an old west town building and the inside is decorated with area items and knick-knacks, but the food is famous.

-- One of 16 overlooks in the Badlands National Park, Big Badlands Overlook, sits just inside the Park from the side entrance near Interior.
+- One of 16 overlooks in the Badlands National Park, Big Badlands Overlook, sits just inside the Park from the side entrance near the Interior.
 This overlook spotlights the eastern view of the Badlands.